-Labels can be further formatted by using tags to change their display.
-You can add multiple labels and format them differently to fit your needs.
+Labels are formatted by using tags to change their display.
+You can add multiple labels and format them differently.

-- On the Contents tab, if necessary, expand the map frame, right-click the grid, and click Properties.
+- In the Contents pane, if necessary, expand the map frame, right-click the grid, and click Properties.

-- In the Format Map Grid pane, click the Components tab and click Labels.
+- In the Format Map Grid pane, click the Components tab , and select Labels.

-- In the Format text box, you can modify your labels by using tags.
+- In the Format text box, you can modify your labels using tags.

-Allows you to designate how many digits of the total place value will be displayed.
+Designate how many digits of the total place value to display.
 This includes the place value itself.

 The digits tag is ignored when using placeValue.right.

-Can be appended to the place value to designate which digits in the label will be displayed.
-If you want all the digits to the left of the thousands to use .left, placeValue="1000.left".
+Can be appended to the place value to designate the digits displayed in the label.
+If you want all the digits to the left of the thousands to use .left, use placeValue="1000.left".
 The result also includes the thousands place value.

-Place values refer to the numbers in each grid label.
-For example, for placeValue=10000, you are choosing to display five place values of the full grid label.
+Place value refers to the numbers in each grid label.
+For example, for placeValue=10000, you are displaying five place values of the full grid label.

 Units can be designated by feet or meters.

-Aligns the label component to the top or bottom most extent of the label as a whole.
-This is useful when you label has multiple components of varying sizes.
+Align the label component to the topmost or bottommost extent of the label as a whole.
+This is useful when your label has multiple components of varying sizes.
 Include this tag for each part of the label you want to align.

-Displays cardinal direction at the end and adjacent to the value.
-With this tag there is no space between the value and character signifying direction.
-If you want a space between the value and direction, use cardinalDir="True".
+Display cardinal direction at the end and adjacent to the value.
+With this tag, there is no space between the value and the character signifying direction.
+If you want a space between the value and the direction, use cardinalDir="True".

-If you wish to display a negative sign for the West and South values, use showDirections="False".
+If you want to display a negative sign for the West and South values, use showDirections="False".

-Displays the cardinal direction as a separate element of the label.
-This enables you to format the cardinal direction differently than the numerical part of the label and allows for a space between the number and direction.
+Display the cardinal direction as a separate element of the label.
+This enables you to format the cardinal direction differently than the numerical part of the label and allows for a space between the number and the direction.

 Since there are two tags that can specify direction, showDirections and cardinalDir, and the default setting for showDirections is true, you may need to specify the showDirections tag when using cardinalDir.

-For example, specify showDirections="None" will result with the direction at the end of the number with a space between them.
+For example, specifying showDirections="None" places the direction at the end of the number with a space between them.

-If you do not include showDirections in the label or specify showDirections="True" and have also used cardinalDir, you will display two direction values for each value.
+If you do not include showDirections in the label or specify showDirections="True", and have also used cardinalDir, two direction values for each value are displayed.

-Used in conjunction, the placeValue, left, right, and digits tags can specify parts of the label to be displayed.
-If the grid label displays as 123,456,789, the following assemblage of tags will provide you a specific result:
+Used together, the placeValue, left, right, and digits tags can specify parts of the label to be displayed.
+If the grid label displays as 123,456,789, the following assemblage of tags provides you with specific results: